unifiedjs/unified-message-control/readme.md

 ### `unified.use(control, options)`

-Let comment markers control messages from a certain sources.
+Let comment markers control messages from certain sources.

 ##### Options

 ###### `options.name`

-`string` — Name of markers that can control the message sources.
+Name of markers that can control the message sources (`string`).

 For example, `{name: 'alpha'}` controls `alpha` markers: